 Kevin’s practice is concentrated in the litigation of construction disputes, including those related to offshore oil and gas installations, mining and infrastructure projects, as well as complex commercial, administrative and tort matters.
-He has successfully presented cases as counsel in the Nova Scotia Supreme Court, the Nova Scotia Court of Appeal, the Supreme Court of Canada and before arbitration panels in large construction claims.
+He has successfully presented cases as counsel in the Nova Scotia Supreme Court, the Nova Scotia Court of Appeal, the Supreme Court of Canada and before arbitration panels in construction claims.

 Kevin regularly advises owners, architects, engineers and contractors in the negotiation, drafting and interpretation of procurement and construction agreements, including those in significant public transportation, P3 and hydro-electric energy infrastructure projects.
 He has provided advice to governments and government agencies across Canada in the negotiation and drafting of construction agreements for civil works projects, athletic facilities and public housing projects, and drafted procurement policies for public and institutional clients, including municipalities and universities.
 Kevin has also published articles in the areas of construction contracts, international trade and professional liability, and has lectured frequently in the Construction Association of Nova Scotia and industry seminars on the resolution of construction disputes, the law of tendering and construction contracts, as well as electronic and traditional procurement methods.